Posts for tag: back pain

 Let Dr. Wilson Almonte help you find a solution for your chronic back pain.
 Call 361-575-2882 today for a consultation at our office in Victoria TX or (281) 240-4300 for our Sugar Land TX office.

 Is back pain interfering with your daily life?
-At Brazos Pain Management in Sugar Land and Victoria Pain & Rehabilitation Center Interventional Pain Management in Victoria, Texas, Dr. Wilson Almonte and Dr. Ted Lin help patients manage and overcome their pain and its associated disabilities.
+At Brazos Pain Management in Sugar Land and Victoria Pain & Rehabilitation Center in Victoria, Texas, Dr. Wilson Almonte and Dr. Ted Lin help patients manage and overcome their pain and its associated disabilities.
 Read on to learn more about back pain and how these highly-skilled and compassionate physicians can help you live the life you deserve.

 What is back pain?